 Participants attend six one-day sessions over a six-month period.
 Participants will be allowed to miss one full session but are encouraged to make up the session at the appropriate time the following year.
 Tuition is $250 and includes all outings/meals.
-Applications for the 2019-2020 class will be taken until August 1, 2019.
-If you are unable to make this commitment, it is not in your best interest to apply at this time.
+The 2019-2020 Leadership Class is full.

 Monthly Educational Sessions

 Monthly educational sessions are designed to promote interest and awareness of local issues and challenges, and a rare opportunity to interact with community leaders in government, business and civic organizations.
 Sessions are scheduled on one Wednesday each month from approximately 8:00am - 5:00pm.
 Prior to applying to this program, a candidate should discuss time constraints and scheduling with their employer.
 Participants will take part in lectures, panel discussions, demonstrations, workshops, field trips and special projects.
 Business casual is appropriate for most outings.
 Please keep in mind that closed-toe shoes are required for some factory tours, and slacks are recommended.
 Use of mobile phones is permitted during breaks.